onera/Flocon/step/README.md

 This use-case corresponds to the benchmark described in the following article

-> [1] Hervé, A., Sipp, D., Schmid, P. J., & Samuelides, M. (2012).
-A physics-based approach to flow control using system identification.
-Journal of Fluid Mechanics, 702, 26-58.
+> [1] Sipp, D. & Schmid, P. J. (2016).
+Linear Closed-Loop Control of Fluid Instabilities and Noise-Induced Perturbations: A Review of Approaches and Tools.
+Applied Mechanics Reviews.

 This benchmark was first made available [on Denis Sipp's Github page](https://github.com/denissipp/AMR_Sipp_Schmid_2016).
 The version here is mainly a wrapper than simplifies its use for identification and control design and allow for a simple modification of the input/output configuration.